 A workshop that introduces effective presentation skills, through practical techniques such as breathing, physical presence and storytelling.
 Participants find their own preferred style and will also identify opportunities for improvement.

-Using Shakespeare as the conduit, this workshop is designed to engage the participant with language, storytelling and finding their personal dynamic and passion in communication, including engaging emotion, using a full vocal range, and harnessing nervous energy.
+Using Shakespeare as the conduit, this workshop is designed to engage participants with language and storytelling while finding their personal dynamic and passion in communication, including engaging emotion, using a full vocal range, and harnessing nervous energy.

-This workshop will reveal the key processes artists use to create and innovate.
-Participants will experiment with these processes, assess their own and each others results, and work towards increasing their creativity and capability to adapt and experience new ways of generating ideas.
+This workshop reveals the key processes artists use to create and innovate.
+Participants experiment with these processes, assess their own and each others results and work towards increasing their creativity and capability to adapt and experience new ways of generating ideas.

-Using rhythmic music from Cuba, Puerto Rico and Brazil, the group will work with Latin American rhythms, hand and stick drumming techniques on a variety of traditional and some non-traditional instruments.
-The process involves timing and leadership, solo vs. ensemble playing and listening skills, all of which can be translated back into the workplace.
+Using rhythmic music from Cuba, Puerto Rico and Brazil, the group works with Latin American rhythms, hand and stick drumming techniques on a variety of traditional and non-traditional instruments.
+The process involves timing and leadership, solo and ensemble playing and listening skills, all of which can be translated back into the workplace.